-The dimming of cabin lights may not always be the routine as usual, the coded language pilots and crew use is not always for fun, the glass of water you just emptied may not even be what you'd use to prepare tea at home.
-So, fasten your seat belts as we go on to reveal some of the most unpleasant secrets of air travel your flight staff would never want you to know.
+The dimming of cabin lights may not always be the routine as usual, the coded language pilots and crew use is not always for fun, the glass of water you just emptied may not be what you'd use to prepare tea at home.
+So, fasten your seat belts as we reveal some of the most unpleasant secrets of air travel your flight staff would never want you to know.

 1.)
 Overworked pilots in the cockpit

 Rules say that pilots can't be flying for more than 8 hours out of their 24-hour work cycle, but it's not that simple.
 Completing post-flight formalities, driving to hotel, having food, meeting a friend, driving back to work, attending to aircraft maintenance whenever required, pre-flight checks; it all consumes a lot of time.
 Guess what, the flight crew would never tell you if there's a not-so-well-rested pilot in the cockpit flying the plane.
-You may, however, relax.
+You may, however, "relax".